rcugut/zippopotamus-ruby-client/README.md

 ## Installation

-Add this line to your application's Gemfile (only available through github for the moment):
+Add this line to your application's Gemfile:

-    gem 'zippopotamus-client', github: 'rcugut/zippopotamus-ruby-client'
+    gem 'zippopotamus-client'

 And then execute:

     $ bundle

+Or install the gem via command line:

+    $ gem install zippopotamus-client

 ## Usage